Multidimensional $\Lambda$-Wright-Fisher processes with general frequency-dependent selection: acknowledgments

 \section{acknowledgments}

 The authors are grateful to S. Billiard, A. Bovier, M. E. Caballero, F. Cordero, S. Hummel and E. Schertzer for many interesting discussions.
 We thank the CNRS for its financial support through its competitive funding programs on interdisciplinary research.
-AGC was supported by UNAM PAPIIT IA100419, and CS by the Chair "Modélisation Mathématique et Biodiversité" of VEOLIA-Ecole Polytechnique-MNHN-F.X.
+AGC was supported by CONACYT through the project Ciencia Basica A1-S-14615, and CS by the Chair "Modélisation Mathématique et Biodiversité" of VEOLIA-Ecole Polytechnique-MNHN-F.X.